Special Weather Statement issued for Childress, Cottle, Hall, Motley by NWS - News Break

 Special Weather Statement issued for Childress, Cottle, Hall, Motley by NWS

-Effective: 2021-05-27 21:31:00 CDT Expires: 2021-05-28 04:45:00 CDT Urgency: Expected Severity: Minor Certainty: Observed Instruction: Torrential rainfall is also occurring with these storms, and may lead to localized flooding.
-Do not drive your vehicle through flooded roadways.
-Target Area: Childress; Cottle; Hall; Motley SIGNIFICANT WEATHER ADVISORY FOR SOUTHWESTERN CHILDRESS NORTHWESTERN COTTLE...NORTHERN MOTLEY AND SOUTHEASTERN HALL COUNTIES UNTIL 445 AM CDT At 414 AM CDT, Doppler radar was tracking strong thunderstorms along a line extending from 15 miles south of Memphis to 8 miles northwest of Northfield to Flomot.
-Movement was east at 35 mph.
-Nickel size hail and wind gusts up to 50 mph will be possible with these storms.
-Locations impacted include Childress, Northfield, Cee Vee, Tell and Estelline.alerts.weather.gov
+Effective: 2021-05-26 19:33:00 CDT Expires: 2021-05-27 01:15:00 CDT Urgency: Expected Severity: Minor Certainty: Observed Target Area: Childress; Cottle; Hall; Motley SIGNIFICANT WEATHER ADVISORY FOR CHILDRESS...COTTLE...EASTERN MOTLEY AND HALL COUNTIES UNTIL 115 AM CDT At 1241 AM CDT, Doppler radar was tracking strong thunderstorms along a line extending from 6 miles west of Memphis to 16 miles northwest of Tell to 4 miles southeast of Cee Vee to 10 miles northwest of Dumont.
+Movement was northeast at 40 mph.
+Pea size hail and wind gusts to 45 mph will be possible with these storms.
+Locations impacted include Childress, Memphis, Paducah, Cee Vee, Kirkland, Swearingen, Tell, Northfield, Delwin, Chalk, Estelline, Lakeview and Plaska Community.alerts.weather.gov